Evelyn De Morgan: Career

 De Morgan was known to George Frederic Watts from infancy, and while developing as an artist she would often visit him at his studio-home, Little Holland House.
 She also studied under Watts's student, her uncle John Roddam Spencer Stanhope, who had a great influence on her visual style.
 Beginning in 1875, Evelyn often visited him in Florence where he lived.
-This enabled her to study the great artists of the Renaissance, and the influence of Quattrocento artists like Botticelli is especially visible in her works from this point onwards.
-After this period, De Morgan's art began to move away from the more traditional, classical subjects and style favoured by the Slade school towards a development of her own particular, mature style.
+This enabled her to study the great artists of the Renaissance; the influence of Quattrocento artists like Botticelli is especially visible in her works from this point onwards.
+After this period, De Morgan's art began to move away from the more traditional, classical subjects and style favoured by the Slade School towards a development of her own particular, mature style.
 Through Stanhope, De Morgan also developed friendships with Pre-Raphaelite painters Dante Gabriel Rossetti and William Holman Hunt.
 She was also friendly with other key figures in the Victorian literary and artistic world, like writer Vernon Lee.

-De Morgan first exhibited in 1876 at the Dudley Gallery, and then a year later at the inaugural Grosvenor Gallery exhibition in London.
-She exhibited regularly until 1907, including a one-woman show at Wolverhampton Municipal Art Gallery and Museum in which 25 works were shown, including 14 for sale.
-After 1907, she stopped exhibiting regularly; E.L.
-Smith theorises that this was due to the financial security that came from the success of her husband's first novel, meaning she was no longer obligated to sell her paintings.

 The vast majority of De Morgan’s works, particularly from the mid-1880s onwards, depict content or themes that can be described as broadly spiritualist.
 These themes arguably reach their peak in her later works like Daughters of the Mist (c.
 1905–10), which use a Symbolist allegorical register to suggest their profoundly mystical content by suggestion rather than explicit declaration.

+Exhibitions

+In August 1875, De Morgan sold her first work Tobias and the Angel.

+De Morgan first exhibited in 1876 at the Dudley Gallery, showing St Catherine of Alexandria, and then a year later at the inaugural Grosvenor Gallery exhibition in London.

+She exhibited regularly until 1907, including a one-woman show at Wolverhampton Municipal Art Gallery and Museum in which 25 works were shown, including 14 for sale.
+After 1907, she stopped exhibiting regularly.
+E.L.
+Smith theorises that this was due to the financial security that came from the success of her husband's first novel, meaning she was no longer obligated to sell her paintings.

+Legacy

+In October 1991, sixteen of De Morgan's canvases belonging to the De Morgan Centre were destroyed in a fire at Bourlet's warehouse.

+A retrospective Evelyn De Morgan: The Modern Painter in Victorian London runs from April 2025 – 4 January 2026 at the Guildhall Art Gallery in London.

+Several of De Morgan's works were included in the Clark Art Institute’s 2025 exhibit A Room of Her Own: Women Artists-Activists in Britain, 1875-1945.